 Châteauneuf-du-Pape

-The vineyards of Châteauneuf-du-Pape were originally planted by the Knights Templar.
-In the fourteenth century, when the Papacy was established in Avignon, Pope Clement V built a summer residence in the village about 10 miles upstream.
+Originally planted by the Knights Templar, the vineyards of Châteauneuf-du-Pape were expanded in the 14th century, when the Papacy was established in Avignon and Clement V built a summer residence about 10 miles upstream.
 His (and his successors') love of the local wines encouraged the expansion of the vineyards and gave the village its name.

 So, what are the 13 permitted varieties?